StefanoFerraro/LegoCar_Project/lane_detection/README.md

 The package subscribe to the topic `/raspicam_node/image/compressed` (type sensor_msgs/CompressedImage), published by the raspicam_node package.
 Messages are published on topic `/steering_angle`, a custom message designed for passing direction information to the PD controller.

 The acquired image go through a specific pipeline in order to extract the the lane/s from the scene.
 Lanes are then implied in the computation of a direction vector for the LegoCar.
+The output of the pipeline process is then published to the `/lane_detection/image/compressed` topic.

 The pipeline of the image analysis process is: